JetBrains/teamcity-documentation/topics/nunit-addins-support.md

 [//]: # (title: NUnit Addins Support)
 [//]: # (auxiliary-id: NUnit Addins Support)

-NUnit addin is an extension that plug into NUnit core and changes the way it operates.
+NUnit addin is an extension that plugs into NUnit core and changes the way it operates.
 Refer to the [NUnit addins page](http://www.nunit.org/index.php?p=nunitAddins&amp;r=2.6.3) for more information.
 This section covers description of NUnit addins support for:

 <tag-list of="chapter" mode="tree" depth="4"/>